Arbiter-S/Glint-Hub/README.md

    cd Glint-Hub
    ```

-2. **Environment Variables**
 The following environment variables are required to run the application:

 - `API_KEY` - API key to use for a third party service to fetch gold price.
 Check [this](https://www.navasan.tech/api/) for more info.
 (Optional: Default values for gold price have been implemented.)
 - `SETTINGS` - The mode to run the project in.
-You can either set "DEV" or "PRO" which changes the settings file to use.
+You can either set "DEV" for development or "PRO" for production which
+changes the settings file to use.
 (Optional: Development settings are used by default.)
-- `SECRET_KEY` - The secret key for Django
+- `SECRET_KEY` - The secret key for Django.
+This value is not required if you are in development mode.
 - `DB_NAME` - The name of the database
 - `DB_USER` - The database username
 - `DB_PASSWORD` - The database password